profbmuthu/CCrime/_posts/2017-1-2-Network.md

 ## NW ~ Computer NW?

    + NW - Group or system of interconnected people or things.
-   + Computer NW - Is a set of computers connected together for the purpose of sharing resources.
+   + Is a set of computers connected together for sharing resources.
-   + Is a telecommunications network which allows computers to exchange data.
+   + Is a telecommunications network allowing computers to exchange data.
-   + Computing devices exchange data with each other using a data link.
+   + Computing devices exchange data with each other through data link.
    + Computers are connected with cable media and / or wireless media